Tuesday September 14th, 2021, 0740-1910

 I was slow to rise after a very late night hanging by the campfire…only my second since the first night in Baxter State Park.
 It was past 10 pm when I went to bed.
 I didn’t have a set agenda for the day, other than to make it 13 miles to where a trail angel was scheduled to be doing trail magic.
 That’s enough motivation to get moving.
 I watched the light grow from the huge skylight in the roof of the shelter.
 I hadn’t noticed it when I arrived, since it was dark.

 I bid farewell to the 2 NOBOs, who were the only ones still left when I rolled out close to 8 am.
 They were definitely not in any kind of hurry.
 I shortly caught up to the SOBO couple, Dairy Free and Prom Night.
 We crossed the 1000 mile mark together…a nice moment to share with my fellow SOBOs.
 We all high-fived.
-With this milestone, I now have around 11,000 miles under my belt since 2017, when I started thru and section hiking.
+With this milestone, I now had around 11,000 miles under my belt since 2017, when I started thru and section hiking.

 The couple were getting off trail shortly because Prom Night’s shoes were falling apart..hence the pink duct tape.
 They were taking a shuttle to a nearby sporting goods store to get new shoes.
 My shoes were still miraculously intact but close to being done.
 The sole of my right shoe was starting to separate at the toe and there were several holes appearing in the uppers.
-Plus the tread was scraped away, left behind on so many rocks.
+Plus the tread was gone, left behind on so many rocks.
 I had only 40 miles to go before getting new ones.
 I would have liked to have switched out at the halfway point but the timing didn’t line up.
 Just over 1000 miles would have to be good enough.

 This section of trail had tons of the invasive spotted lantern flies.
 I started seeing them in New Jersey but they had been the worst in PA.
 They don’t bother people but do a number on fruit trees, cash crops, and native trees.
 They have very pretty wings and look like a butterfly.
-I was finding big clusters of them, which them flew every which way as I stirred them up.
+I was finding big clusters of them, which then flew every which way as I stirred them up.
 Many times they landed on my pack or body, so I can see why officials are concerned about hikers spreading them.

 At least she got 4 of us SOBOs this day.
 I had her all to myself for over an hour, so it was nice to be able to have a quality conversation.
 I really love trail magic in the off-season, since I get a chance to talk one on one with the trail angels at length.
 I’m always curious about why they elect to do it.
 Jinx had section hiked a lot of the trail and was also a mom of 3, which really came through in her efforts.
 She just loves being a part of the the trail in any way she can.
 For those that don’t have the time to thru hike, hanging out with thru-hikers is the next best thing, I guess.
 Thanks so much Jinx!